HomeAfrican SafarisAfrican Safari Guide

 Murchison Falls

 Where is it?
-The Murchison Falls National Park is located in the northern part of Uganda, just northwest of the capital, Kampala.
+The Murchison Falls National Park is in the northern part of Uganda, just northwest of the capital, Kampala.

 Highlights of the park:

-• Experience the alluring thunder of Murchison Falls, known as one of the world’s most powerful waterfalls.
+• Experience the alluring thunder of Murchison Falls, known as one of the world’s most powerful waterfalls

-• Explore the diverse wildlife habitat created by the massive waterfall as you travel near the famous Ziwa Rhino Sanctuary.
+• Explore the diverse wildlife habitat created by the massive waterfall as you travel near the famous Ziwa rhino sanctuary

 Bwindi Impenetrable Forest